 - Failure to make adequate academic progress or complete within the prescribed maximum period of study

 - Failure to comply with the University's disciplinary code

-- Non-attendance, including persistent non engagement with the Programme of Study and its modules, or prolonged and unauthorised absences from the Programme of Study
+- Non-attendance, including persistent non engagement with the programme of study and its modules, or prolonged and unauthorised absences from the programme of study

-44. Readmission of a student to a programme of study is at the discretion of the Head of Admissions in consultation with the academic faculty.
+32. Readmission of a student to a programme of study is at the discretion of the Head of Admissions in consultation with the academic faculty.
 A student’s previous academic history will stand, provided that credits were achieved within the past five years.